BeibeiIsFreshman/DSNet_CL/README.md

 # Weight
 The backbone network adopts PVTv2.
 Please visit its official GitHub repository to download the network code and pre-trained weights.
-Please criticize and correct me.
-I will reply to your message as soon as possible.

 # environment
 Refer to requirements.txt for the environment configuration file.